iansmith/parigot/site/content/posts/is-os.md

 * Parigot prevents users from user programs (services) from having writable global variables.
 This is enforced at link time.

-* The kernel itself is a collection of microservices, or a "world".
-In development situations, the world of the kernel can be provided as, in linux terms, VDSOs.
+* The kernel and system services are a collection of microservices, or a "world".
+In development situations, the world of the kernel, plus user code can be run as a single process on your local machine.
 In production, kernel services are provided by normal network services accessed via, and secured at, the network.